dougsland/kubectl-grab-resources/README.md

-kubectl **pack-deployment** plugin detects your deployment in any namespace and export all requirements in a single YAML.
+kubectl **pack** plugin detects your resources in any namespace and export all requirements in a single YAML.

 **How to use?**
   ```
-  $ kubectl pack-deployment DEPLOYMENT_NAME
+  $ kubectl pack DEPLOYMENT_NAME
   ```

 **Export your entire deployment**
   ```
-  $ kubectl pack-deployment kibana
+  $ kubectl pack kibana
   Packed wiki from pvc namespace: default
   Packed wiki from service namespace: default
   Packed wiki from secret namespace: default